cristianbanarescu/iOS-Development/git.md

 - `git add file1 file2 file3 ...` > will add the files to the staging area, preparing them for being commited
     - `git add .` > adds all changed files to the staging area
 - `git commit -m "commit message"` > creates a commit with the "commit message" message.
 If you just run `git commit` this will open your default text editor (set for git) and prompt you to enter the commit's message
-- `git log --abbrev-commit` > shows the git history but uses shorther commit hash (instead of all characters from the commit's hash)
-- `git log --oneline` > shows the git history but displays only the first line from the commit message
     - `git commit --ammend` > "redo" previous commit.
         - useful when you forgot to add something to a commit or when you'd like to update the commit's message
 - `git branch` > shows all branches
     - `git branch <branchName>` > create the `branchName` branch
     - `git switch <branchName>` > switch to the `branchName` branch
         - or `git checkout <branchName>`
-- `git switch -c <branchName>` > create & switch to the `branchName` branch
+    - `git switch -` > go back to the branch you were before. useful when you enter a DETACHED HEAD and want to go back
-    - or `git checkout -b <branchName>`
+        - Ex:
+            ```bash
+            git switch main // on main branch
+            git switch bugfix // on bugfix branch
+            git switch - // back on main branch
+            ```
     - `git branch -d <branchName>` > delete the `branchName` branch
         - for this to work, you need to be on a different branch than the one you want to delete
         - there's also a `force delete` (when the branch is not merged) > `git branch -D <branchName>`
     - `git branch -m <branchName>` > rename the current branch you're on to 'branchName'
         - you need to be checked out on the branch you want to rename
+    - `git branch -v` > see extra details about branches.
+Ex: see last commit from that branch
+- `git switch -c <branchName>` > create & switch to the `branchName` branch
+    - or `git checkout -b <branchName>`
 - `git merge <branchName`
     - merges work from `branchName` into your current branch
     - Ex: